 Contrary to Carcassonne, in Isle of Skye, every player builds his own kingdom.
 In order to become the King, you have to accumulate the most victory points.
 These are scored by completing several scoring objectives (more on those later) and you do that by building your kingdom carefully.
 That means laying the right tiles in the right places.

 Tiles have three basic landscape features: pastures, water, and mountains.
-When placing them, these must match to the neighbors.
+When placing them, these must match the neighbors.
 Roads don’t have to match, but it’s often beneficial if they do.
 (And it looks prettier.)
 It pays to complete areas (enclose them with different terrain) as there are several scoring bonuses to that.

 The game is played over six rounds and each has six phases: